vendia/examples/features/share/access-controls/user-access-controls/README.md

 In this example you:

-* Learned more about Vendia Share User Access Controls
+* Learned more about Vendia Share User Access Controls, including their composition, function, and purpose
 * Used the Share CLI to interact with some of Vendia Share's user management operations, which are protected by User Access Controls
 * Used a Node.js GraphQL client to interact with those same user management operations, demonstrating the ability to fully automate user management with any GraphQL-capable tool you choose